 - a continuous improvement framework, which supports the participation of customers in quality improvement.

 The HSQF is designed to increase administrative efficiency and enable service providers to focus their resources on service provision and continued quality improvements.
 Its key aims include increasing consistency in service quality and ensuring public confidence in service delivery.

 Tailored resources and information on the HSQF requirements are available on the HSQF website for:

 - organisations in-scope for independent third-party audits (HSQF certification)

 - self-assessable only organisations

 The Department of Housing and Public Works is also implementing a modified version of the HSQF for its Specialist Homelessness Services.
 The Department of Housing and Public Works website provides further details about how the HSQF is being implemented by that department.
-For further information about Specialist Homelessness Services for women and children escaping domestic and family violence (women’s shelters and non-accommodation support services) that have transitioned from the Department of Housing and Public Works to the Department of Communities, Child Safety and Disability Services, see Implementation progress and updates.
+For further information about Specialist Homelessness Services for women and children escaping domestic and family violence (women’s shelters and non-accommodation support services) that have transitioned from the Department of Housing and Public Works to the Department of Communities, Disability Services and Seniors, see HSQF news and updates.